-“I need your number by the end of the week!” is a phrase you have probably uttered or heard during your annual planning cycle.
+“I need your number by the end of the week!” is a phrase you’ve probably uttered or heard during your annual planning cycle.
 The “number” is the revenue bogey a partner or practice is “asked” to contribute to the overall growth of the firm and expected to hit by year-end.
-It is the combination of a top-down CAGR (compounded annual growth rate) and a bottom-up SWAG (scientific wild-ass-guess) that is cajoled, negotiated and extorted from line leaders.
+It is the combination of a top-down CAGR (compounded annual growth rate) and a bottom-up SWAG (scientific wild-ass-guess) that is cajoled, negotiated, and extorted from line leaders.

 To get there, firms plan to add a few new practices, expand into some new geographies, augment business developers, build new strategic partnerships, launch some new products, and achieve the allusive “cross-sell.”
 If a firm is a little more ambitious, it might add an acquisition.

 I call this the “grow everything” strategy.
 It sounds good, looks good, and seems strategic.
 Can you say “adjacencies”?
 It gives everyone in the firm their do and doesn’t entail any hard strategic choices.
 Unfortunately, every time it launches, it hits the ground with a resounding thud.
 If you are planning to launch a plan like this, get ready to waste a lot of time, energy, and resources.
 Instead of a “grow-everything” plan and a revenue number, I propose a more prudent approach and a relevant, complementary number.
 Try this.

 Base Retention Is the Starting Place for Any Growth Strategy